Elod Pal Csirmaz

 (he/him)

-I work as an engineer and have a keen interest in artificial intelligence, algebra, filesystems and computer science in general, as well as in creative writing and literary criticism.
+I work as a lead software architect and have a keen interest in artificial intelligence, algebra, filesystems and computer science in general, as well as in creative writing and literary criticism.
 I live in the UK with my husband and two children.

 Computing